60dimension/IELTS-Vocabularies/Vocabulary03.md

 The danger is that recalcitrant local authorities will reject their responsibilities.

-The drought there is stretching resources
+The drought there is stretching resources.

 She's a curious mixture of stubbornness and servility.